ocaml-multicore/kcas/README.md

 val dequeue : xt:'a Xt.t -> 'b queue -> 'b option = <fun>
 ```

+There are a number of subtle implementation details above that deserve
+attention.

+First of all, notice that `dequeue` calls `back_to_middle queue` before
+accessing `queue.middle` and `queue.back`.
+If the call `back_to_middle queue`
+would be made after accessing `queue.middle` or `queue.back`, then those
+accesses would be recorded in the transaction log `xt` and the log would be
+inconsistent after `back_to_middle queue` mutates the locations.
+This would
+cause the transaction attempt to fail and we want to avoid such doomed attempts.

+Another subtle, but important, detail is that despite calling
+`back_to_middle queue` to move `queue.back` to `queue.middle`, it would be
+incorrect to assume that `queue.back` would be empty or that `queue.middle`
+would be non-empty.
+That is because we must assume other domains may be
+performing operations on the queue simultaneously.
+Another domain may have
+pushed new elements to the `queue.back` or emptied `queue.middle`.
+Therefore we
+meticulously examine both `queue.middle` and `queue.back`, if necessary.
+If we
+don't do that, then it is possible that we incorrectly report the queue as being
+empty.

+As subtle as these kinds of lock-free algorithms are, this approach avoids the
-This approach avoids the potential starvation problems as now consumers do not
+potential starvation problems as now consumers do not attempt a slow transaction
-attempt a slow transaction to race against producers.
-Rather, the consumers
+to race against producers.
+Rather, the consumers perform quick adversarial races
-cooperatively race to complete the slow transaction.
+against producers and then cooperatively race to complete the slow transaction.

 > The three-stack queue presented in this section seems to perform reasonably
 > well, should not suffer from most concurrency problems, and can be used